-Additionally, inspired by task-oriented dialogue systems~\cite{wen2016network}, we develop a unique construct for the patient simulator named the State Aware Patient Simulator (SAPS).
-This construct includes three main components: a state tracker, a memory bank, and a response generator, which collectively enable the simulation of patient-doctor interactions.
-At each dialogue turn, the state tracker categorizes the doctor LLM's action into predefined types, allowing SAPS to retrieve relevant information from the memory bank and generate appropriate responses.
-This method enables the SAPS to adapt its responses to varying doctor behaviors and facilitates a detailed analysis of decision-making processes in medical consultations.
-Importantly, we defined 10 categories of actions based on their nature and effectiveness, as observed in preliminary experiments.
-This categorization is instrumental in tailoring the SAPS's responses and ensuring that the simulated interactions closely mimic real clinical dialogues.
+Additionally, inspired by task-oriented dialogue systems~\cite{wen2016network}, we have developed a unique construct for the patient simulator named the State Aware Patient Simulator (SAPS).
+This innovative simulator comprises three main components: a state tracker, a memory bank, and a response generator.
+Together, these components enable the realistic simulation of patient-doctor interactions.
+At each dialogue turn, the state tracker classifies each action taken by the doctor LLM into predefined categories, which allows SAPS to retrieve the most relevant information from the memory bank and generate appropriate responses.
+This structured approach enables SAPS to adapt its responses based on the varying behaviors of the doctor, facilitating a nuanced analysis of the decision-making processes typical in medical consultations.
+Importantly, we have defined 10 categories of actions, refined through preliminary experiments, based on their nature and effectiveness in clinical interactions.
+This categorization is critical for tailoring the responses of SAPS, ensuring that the simulated dialogues closely replicate authentic clinical conversations.

 The empirical evaluation of AIE involves a two-step process.
 Initially, the effectiveness of SAPS is validated against a simulated patient test set derived from actual hospital cases, demonstrating its superior ability to mimic human patient behaviors accurately.
 Subsequently, the evaluation metrics, developed based on human and patient preferences and aligned with standards such as the UK General Medical Council Patient Questionnaire (GMCPQ) and principles from the consensus on patient-centered communication (PCCBP)~\cite{king2013best}, are assessed for their correlation with human judgments.
 This dual-phase evaluation underscores the potential of AIE and SAPS to revolutionize the assessment of medical LLMs, offering insights into their applicability in real-world clinical settings.